ramaven/HackAndRoll2021/README.md

 Team Members: Rama Venkatesh and Yin Ruoyan (@ruoyann)

 This was our first ever technical hackathon.
 It was our first time creating a website and a telegram bot.
+This project serves as a platform to aid users in carrying endless conversations with their new friends on telegram, as facilitated by our wide diversity of categories and a website that brings users to explore even more places and activities in Singapore

 Technologies used: HTML, CSS, Javascript, Python